postmanlabs/postman-app-support/README.md

 # We are hiring!

 Want to help us solve [these issues](https://github.com/postmanlabs/postman-app-support/issues)?
 [We are hiring](https://www.postman.com/jobs/) engineers!
 Postman has grown a lot since it started as a side-project.
-More than 10 million people use Postman within thousands of companies across the world for everything API related.
+More than 19 million people use Postman within thousands of companies across the world for everything API related.
 We are working hard to meet the expectations of the Postman community.
 If you want to build something amazing with us, [reach out](https://www.postman.com/jobs/)!

 ## About Postman

-Postman is a collaboration platform for API development.
-Postman's features simplify each step of building an API and streamline collaboration so you can create better APIs—faster.
+Postman is an API platform for building and using APIs.
+Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.

 Read more on our website: [https://www.postman.com/](https://www.postman.com/)